To share this story on your social media page click below:

 “People accuse most often vulnerable members of their family, mainly women, sometimes children and people with disabilities.
 They say they caused these misfortunes through magical means.”

-LEO IGWE: “People are accused of witchcraft when there are misfortunes in their families.”
+CLEO IGWE: “People are accused of witchcraft when there are misfortunes in their families.”
 (Photo: Carissanv)

 Mr Igwe said such accusations came with serious consequences including lynching, mob attack and beheading.
 He added that the Scottish campaign would send a message to those responsible for such acts, as well as giving hope to the accused.